python/typeshed/README.md

 modules.
 The former are implicitly prepended to the start of your PYTHONPATH, whereas the latter are implicitly appended to it.

+Addendum: Some Linux distributions ship Python built so that non-essential builtins, like datetime, are instead a shared library in `lib-dynload/`.
+In typeshed, we will treat these as builtins as well, because they come with Python and are implemented in C.

+### third_party

+Modules that are not shipped with Python but have a type description in Python go into `third_party`.
+Since these modules can behave differently for different versions of Python, `third_party` has version subdirectories, just like `stdlib` and `builtins`.

+We're welcoming contributions (pull requests) for type definitions of third party packages.

 ### Version numbers

 We store stubs for both Python 2 as well as Python 3.
 We also distinguish